tavgreen/landuse_classification/README.md

 Based on dataset, there are 2100 land use images that categorized into 21 classes, so each category has 100 land use images with dimension 256 x 256 pixel.
 In this project, we will use 85 data for each class as training data and 5 data for each class as testing data, so total 1785 land use images use as training data with 21 class/label and 105 land use images use as testing data with 21 class/label.

 ## Methods ##
-Deep Learning model used in this project is Convolutiona Neural Network (CNN). the illustration of CNN works can be seen as follows.
-Figure below from [Kernix](https://www.kernix.com/blog/a-toy-convolutional-neural-network-for-image-classification-with-keras_p14):
+Deep Learning model used in this project is Convolutiona Neural Network (CNN).
+The illustration of CNN works can be seen as follow Figure below taken from [Kernix](https://www.kernix.com/blog/a-toy-convolutional-neural-network-for-image-classification-with-keras_p14):

 ![Fig.1](https://raw.github.com/tavgreen/landuse_classification/master/file/cnn.png?raw=true "Auto Encoder")

-Let say we have MNIST dataset,
+Let say we have MNIST dataset(60k images with 10 labels ( 0 - 9 )) with size each image 32x32 pixels that will be fed into CNN model. the first layer is Convolutional 2D layer with 5x5 kernel size.
+It means, kernel 5x5 will be convolve (overlapping) each input image pixels until end of pixel.
+The result of convolution is feature maps with size 28x28.
+After that, Max Pooling layer will be performed as subsampling with kernel 2x2 (non-overlapping).
+The result of max pooling layer is feature maps with size 14x14 (because of non-overlapping so stride/movement of kernel is 2).Convolution layer and Max Pooling layer then will be performed again until produce feature maps with size 5x5.
+Each output in convolutional layer can be activated by using ReLU.
+After obtaining appropriate feature maps, Fully Connected layer will be performed until produce output y. output can be produced by using Softmax.

 ## How Program Works ##
 - Import libraries
 ```python